NaelaAssaf/WebTech/md/03-css.md

 > * `a:hover`   - a link when the user mouses over it
 > * `a:active`  - a link the moment it is clicked

-All these states can be styles independently.
+All these states can be styled independently.

 ```css
 a:hover {